Artificial Neural Networks for Predicting Mechanical Properties of Crystalline Polyamide12 via Molecular Dynamics Simulations: Molecular dyanmics simulations

 \subsection{Simulation details and preliminary analysis}

 Molecular dynamics simulations are performed using the Large-Scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \cite{thompson2022lammps}.
 The simulations are run on Berkeley's high-performance computing cluster Savio using a $[4\times2\times4]$ CPU grid.
 MD time steps are chosen as 0.5 fs.
-Nos{\'e}-Hoover thermostat and barostat \cite{evans1985nose} are used to control temperature and pressure, respectively, with damping parameters chosen as 50 fs and 500 fs.
+Nos{\'e}-Hoover thermostat and barostat \cite{evans1985nose} are used to control temperature and pressure, respectively, with damping parameters chosen as 50 fs and 500 fs. {Damping parameters were chosen according to the LAMMPS documentation, which recommends temperature and pressure damping to be 100 and 1000 times the time step, respectively.}

 The initial structure is relaxed in the constant pressure and temperature (NPT) ensemble at 300 K and 1 atm, where the pressure is controlled independently in all directions.
 We observed that an NPT simulation for 50 ps was sufficient to reach equilibrium, as the lattice parameters stabilized adequately at this point.